 Chim Cut Roti ($12.95) consisted of a plate of three pan-fried quail, each quartered, all with crispy golden skin and juicy meat, coated in a light chile glaze.
 Vu told us there was no need to dip the quail in any of our three sauces, but if we insisted, the lemon juice with salt and pepper wouldn’t be a bad idea.

-Potatomato ordered the plate of raw deer blood, but based on my experience with raw goat blood at Binh Dan, I decided that wasn’t going to be such a great idea.
+Potatomato ordered the plate of raw deer blood, but based on my experience with raw goat blood at Binh Dan, I decided that may not be the best idea.
 Instead, Vu recommended a cooked deer blood dish incorporating cubes of grey-brown deer blood and sausage made using deer blood and pig intestine casings known as Huyet Doi Chien Mo Hanh ($9.95).
 The blood and sausage had very little flavor.
 The massive portion came showered with flavored fried garlic slivers and scallions.
 Vu instructed us to dip the food in one of two sauces, either bean curd with garlic and chilies or pungent fish sauce with shrimp paste and chilies.
 Each sauce helped to a point, but the blood was inherently bland.

 We had to wait for the steam to clear before getting a good look at the Suon Heo Cha Chia ($11.95) – curry soaked deer ribs with fried garlic slivers, scallions and lemongrass, served in sizzling cow-shaped platter.
 The pink meat had a nice char and was plenty tender.